vroby65/OpenOSSID/README.md

 3. Explore the interface:
    - Use the **Tree View** on the left to navigate, create, or delete notes.
+   - Drag and drop nodes to reorganize your notes easily.
    - Click the **Edit** button to edit the selected note or **View** to save changes.
    - Use **Save** to export your notes as a JSON file.
    - Use **Load** to import previously saved notes.
+   - Load the `default.json` file (if present in the same folder as `index.html`) to start with pre-defined notes.

 4. Customize your notes using Markdown:
    - Create headings with `#`, `##`, or `###`.